egzumer/uv-k5-firmware-custom/README.md

 This version you can customize at compile time by making various changes to the makefile.
 You can edit those changes by (currently) editing the MakeFile, look for these lines ..

-"# compilation options"
+*   # compilation options
-"CFLAGS  += -DDISABLE_NOAA"      .. remove NOAA channels option from the firmware "CFLAGS  += -DDISABLE_VOICE"     .. remove spoken VOICES option from the firmware "CFLAGS  += -DDISABLE_AIRCOPY"   .. remove AIRCOPY option
+*   CFLAGS  += -DDISABLE_NOAA      .. remove NOAA channels option from the firmware
+*   CFLAGS  += -DDISABLE_VOICE     .. remove spoken VOICES option from the firmware
+*   CFLAGS  += -DDISABLE_AIRCOPY   .. remove AIRCOPY option
-"CFLAGS  += -DKEEP_MEM_NAME"     .. don't wipe out the memory channel's name when saving a memory channel "#CFLAGS += -DDISABLE_ALARM"     .. not yet implemented "#CFLAGS += -DBAND_SCOPE"        .. not yet implemented
+*   CFLAGS  += -DKEEP_MEM_NAME     .. don't wipe out the memory channel's name when saving a memory channel
+*   #CFLAGS += -DDISABLE_ALARM     .. not yet implemented
+*   #CFLAGS += -DBAND_SCOPE        .. not yet implemented

 To enable the custom option just uncomment the line by removing the starting '#'.

 # Other changes made

+* "ABR" menu option now shows extended backlight times
+* "MIC" menu option shows actual mic gain in dB's

 # Compiler

 arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS.